libxengine/libxengine/README.en.md

 [中文](README.md) ||  [English](README.en.md)
 # XEngine
-Network development kit, network communication engine, network communication middleware
+Network development kit, network communication engine, network communication middleware,Network communication development framework

 ## Now Version is
-V7.25.0.1001
+V7.26.0.1001

 ## Description
 XEngine is a network communication development framework based on C/C++ development, it is a cross-platform stable and reliable network development framework.
 You can quickly deploy your application environment on this engine.
 This engine not only encapsulates high-performance API functions, but also encapsulates the underlying network IO and network application and protocol-related interfaces.
 You can use this SDK to quickly deploy and develop large or small and medium-sized application servers and other network and communication-related applications